Master AI Cybersecurity: Protect and Enhance Your Network

 AI’s role in predictive analytics and threat intelligence

 Another area where AI excels is in predictive analytics and threat intelligence.
-Organizations use AI to look for vulnerabilities in their networks before they can be exploited.
+Organizations use AI to look for network vulnerabilities before a threat actor can exploit them.
 Some AI tools feature integrated chatbots that allow security professionals to query the system about network security health.
 For example, a security professional might ask the chatbot to identify unpatched systems or misconfigurations that could lead to a compliance violation.

 Essential Components of AI Cybersecurity

-AI security tools come with various features, but nearly all of them contain two components: a machine learning engine and a 'Secure by Design' development approach.
+AI security tools come with various features, but nearly all contain two components: a machine learning engine and a 'Secure by Design' development approach.

 Understanding machine learning in cybersecurity

-For an AI-based security tool to be truly useful, it must use ML to learn the specific characteristics of the network it is protecting.
+For an AI-based security tool to be truly useful, it must use ML to learn the specific characteristics of the network.
 Otherwise, it will be unable to detect abnormalities.
-This means AI-based applications need training to function properly.
+As a result, AI-based applications need training to function effectively.
 While security vendors initially train the AI engines integrated into their products, the vendor training only provides the foundation.
 Organizations must build on that foundation by training the tool on their unique networks.

 The importance of Secure-by-Design AI systems